Louvki/mevn-app/server/README.md

 #### Delete company
-Requires to be logged in
+Requires token
-Requires to be owner of the company
+Requires the user to be owner of the company
 ```
 curl -H "authorization: <your-token>" -X DELETE http://localhost:5000/api/companies/:id
 ```